linuxstudio/composer-lab/README.md

 3. Voters should only be able to vote.
 Observers should only be able to see the voting scores.
 They should not be able to vote.
 To accomplish this, change the `permissions.acl` file to reflect these rules.

 Use the section [Update the business network](#update-the-business-network) to deploy the new features to the blockchain network.
 Don't forget to change the version number.
-> Note: the 'finish' folder in this project contains a solution for all extra requirements.
-Please only look if you don't know how to code it yourself anymore.
+> Note: the 'finish' folder in this project contains a solution for all additional requirements.
+This might be useful if you're stuck and need inspiration on how to continue.

 ## Step 3: Generate the REST server
 Once you're satisfied with the voting business network, you can generate a REST server that creates RESTful endpoints to your business network.
 These endpoints can be consumed by the front-end application.
 To generate a REST server from a deployed business network, enter the following commmand:
 ```
 composer-rest-server -c admin@voting -n never -w true
 ```
 This will generate a basic REST server without using namespaces, but with event publication over WebSockets enabled.
-Use the command without options to trigger the wizard.
+If you want to use the wizard to guide you, use the command without options.
 The REST server will be listening at port 3000.

 ## Step 4: Build a front-end application (e.g. using Node-RED)
 Now that the REST server is up and running, the business service is ready to be consumed by a front-end application.
 The front-end application for the voting prototype is actually split in two.